Tools Support

 USMCA gateway between North America and Central America.
-We handle Mexico's busiest ports and land borders with real-time customs brokerage and cross-border drayage.
+Our partner network handles Mexico's busiest ports and land borders with real-time customs brokerage and cross-border drayage.

 Mexico is the world's 15th-largest economy and a critical hub for North American trade under the USMCA agreement.
 The country is a major automotive, electronics, and aerospace manufacturing center.
 Logistics to Mexico involves two main routes: maritime through Manzanillo (Pacific) and Veracruz (Atlantic), or overland through land borders (Laredo, El Paso, San Diego).
 Mexican customs (SAT) are notoriously complex, with additional COFEPRIS (food/health) and SEDENA (military) inspections on sensitive cargo.
 Ground distribution from US border to interior Mexico requires Mexican-licensed carriers (FMCSA does not grant permits for cross-border LTL).
-We maintain offices in Monterrey and Guadalajara and handle 300+ cross-border shipments monthly.
+Our partner network in Monterrey and Guadalajara handles 300+ cross-border shipments monthly.

 $430B (2023)